Drive Smart is our Motability Scheme driving app that helps you build safer driving habits and rewards you for doing so.

 Each week, your score will be shown as green, amber or red.

 If you or another driver gets a red score for the week, the app will explain why.
-You’ll also get personalised tips to help improve.
+You’ll also get personalised tips to help you improve.

-UK Insurance data shows that more journeys in a day, or long periods of driving without breaks, can increase the risk of an accident.
-That’s why Drive Smart includes usage thresholds, these are based on UK retail insurance claims data.
+UK insurance data shows that making lots of journeys a day, or long periods of driving without breaks, can increase the risk of an accident.

 Distracted driving: what we record (and what we do not use)